 Easter is a time for celebration.
 We worship and rejoice the resurrection of our Lord and Savior, Jesus Christ.

 But though this is the common reason for the holiday, the way in which it is celebrated differs between countries, regions, and sometimes even families.
 We may recognize or even have the same Easter traditions as those I’ve described in France.
 But it’s interesting to see their origins.

-Subscribers can download their copy on the Subscriber freebies page.
+You can download your copy on the Freebies page.